 US customary cup measurement is an indicative figure only.
 Measure the ingredients with a digital scale by weight (gram).
 Baking is art but also science which requires precision and accuracy.

 - Pre-heat oven to 170 C / 338 F and bring all ingredients to room temp

-- Beat together egg yolk, vanilla extract and half of the sugar (75 g) for at least 8-10 minutes until very pale, creamy and fluffy
+- Beat together egg yolk, vanilla extract and half of the sugar (75 g) for at least 5 minutes until very pale, creamy and fluffy

 - Beat in the rest of the wet ingredients; oil and milk

 - Sift in flour then gently fold it in with a Rubber spatula just until combined, do not overmix

 - Whip egg whites starting on low speed on your Stand mixer while adding the rest of the sugar (75 g), one tablespoon at a time.
-Increase the speed and whip for about 10 minutes until stiff and glossy and the sugar completely dissolves
+Increase the speed and whip for about 5-8 minutes until stiff and glossy and the sugar completely dissolves

 - Pour the batter into the prepared 15 cm (6 inch) round cake pan